-This week’s Wyndham Championship on the PGA Tour is a tale of two contests — there’s the race to capture the Sam Snead Cup, awarded to the winner of the tournament, and then there’s what is usually a mad scramble deeper in the field amid constantly changing calculations for those anxiously trying to crack the top-125 mark in the season-long FedEx Cup standings.
+This week’s Wyndham Championship on the PGA Tour is a tale of two contests — there’s the race to capture the Sam Snead Cup, awarded to the winner of the tournament, and then there’s what is usually a scramble – an even madder scramble this year due to COVID – deeper in the field amid constantly changing calculations for those anxiously trying to crack the top-125 mark in the season-long FedEx Cup standings.

-The last regular-season event of the 2017-18 PGA Tour season annually sends players to wildly differing fates.
-Those who finish inside the top 125 advance to the playoffs: three events with a gradual cutdown each week before the season culminates with the top 30 players in the standings playing for next month’s Tour Championship.
-All of the top 125 are also guaranteed to retain their tour cards for the 2018-19 season.
+The last regular-season event annually sends players to wildly differing fates.
+Those who finish inside the top 125 advance to the playoffs: three events with a gradual cutdown before the season culminates with the top 30 players in the standings playing for the Tour Championship.
+All of the top 125 are also guaranteed to retain their tour cards for the 2020-21 season.

-But those who finish from 126-200, unless exempt by another criteria, are relegated to the purgatory option of competing in the Web.com Tour Finals to try and keep their tour cards.
+But those who finish from 126-200, unless exempt by another criteria, are relegated to the purgatory option of competing in the Korn Ferry Tour Finals to try and keep their Tour cards.

 On three occasions, as many as five players have done enough at the Wyndham to move back inside the top 125 and bump out another player.
-With a spread of just 37 FedEx Cup points separating the seven players at No. 123 to No. 129, this could be another of those years.
+With a spread of just 35 FedEx Cup points separating the 13 players at No. 124 to No. 136, this could be another of those years.

 Tournament: Wyndham Championship